MicrosoftDocs/win32/desktop-src/medfound/whenusingpeakconstrainedvbrtheaveragebitrateretrie.md

 ---
-Description: 'When I use peak-constrained VBR, the average bit rate retrieved from the codec object is larger than the peak bit rate.' ms.assetid: '5fc344f8-4492-4878-802a-94606c5f33e0'
+Description: When I use peak-constrained VBR, the average bit rate retrieved from the codec object is larger than the peak bit rate. ms.assetid: 5fc344f8-4492-4878-802a-94606c5f33e0
-title: 'When I use peak-constrained VBR, the average bit rate retrieved from the codec object is larger than the peak bit rate.
-How is that possible?'
+title: When I use peak-constrained VBR, the average bit rate retrieved from the codec object is larger than the peak bit rate.
+How is that possible? ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # When I use peak-constrained VBR, the average bit rate retrieved from the codec object is larger than the peak bit rate.
 How is that possible?